Raku/problem-solving/.github/ISSUE_TEMPLATE/issue-template-rakudo.md

 ---
-name: Report a problem
+name: Report a rakudo problem
-about: Basic template for reporting problems
+about: Big changes to Rakudo
 title: ''
-labels: ''
+labels: 'rakudo'
-assignees: ''
+assignees: 'jnthn'

 ---